howlowck/koa-geolocator-ip/README.md

 # Geolocator IP Koa Middleware

-Using [FreeGeoIP](http://freegeoip.net/json/) to geolocate the user by request IP.  (note: there is a 10,000 request limit)
+Using [FreeGeoIP](http://freegeoip.net/json/) to geolocate the user by request IP.  (note: there is a 10,000 per hour request limit)

 ## Install
 ```javascript